Chrysovalantis Kozoronis: Hamilton Academical

 On 10 January 2018, Kozoronis joined Hamilton Academical on a deal until the end of the 2018–19 season.

 On 20 March 2018, Kozoronis was released by Hamilton having failed to play a single game for the club and making just one appearance on the bench.

 Return to Ergotelis

 On 13 September 2018, Kozoronis returned to his former club Ergotelis, signing a one-year contract.

 Petrolul Ploiești

 On 10 January 2019, Petrolul Ploiești announced the signing of the 26-year-old Greek defensive midfielder until the summer of 2020.

 Levadiakos

-On 23 August 2019, Levadiakos F.C. announced the signing of the Greek defensive midfielder until the summer of 2020.
+On 23 August 2019, Levadiakos announced the signing of the Greek defensive midfielder until the summer of 2020.

 FK Panevėžys

 On 19 August 2020, Panevrėžys announced the signing of the Greek defensive midfielder until the summer of 2021.

 On 3 August 2022 he left FK Panevėžys.